J0s3vita/todojvapp/README.md

  the todo text version file is a text version of the primordial app

-The dev file is a copy of Beckup used during the development of it
+The dev file is a copy of Backup used during the development of it

 The prod file is the final version that you can safely use